 - Consider which of your costs/expenses/focus areas align with the present trends and if they don’t cut them.

 Conclusions on how to thrive in and after Covid-19

 Most sectors and companies are going to be affected in short/medium time.
 But some things may never return to “normal”.

 You need to do your best to ensure that you don’t lose the customers you have.
-This is not a time to get into survival mode but a time to be proactive and use the situation to change and experiment.
+It is not the time to get into survival mode, but a time to be proactive and use the situation to change and experiment.
 Of course, you should reduce any unnecessary expenses but be careful not to cut what you spend on preparing for the future.